vglo/Playfair/crypto/Readme.txt

-Use this source code only for reference.
+Please use this source code only for reference.